phylum-dev/cli/docs/extensions/extension_sandboxing.md

 ```

 When running this against a file in your local directory, it will print its
-content, otherwise , you'll see `cat` printing the following error:
+content, otherwise, you'll see `cat` printing the following error:

 ```text
 cat: /tmp/illegal: Permission denied